European Low Gravity Research Association

 The European Low Gravity Research Association (ELGRA) is a non-profit international society devoted to the promotion of scientific research under various gravity conditions in Europe.
-The organization, established in 1979, provides a networking platform for all scientists interested in life and physical sciences and technology in space or on ground.
+The organization, established in 1979 by Luigi G. Napolitano, provides a networking platform for all scientists interested in life and physical sciences and technology in space or on ground.
 ELGRA aims at representing and strengthening the scientific community of gravity-related research and helping young scientists and engineers get involved in low- and hyper-gravity research through educational programs.

 Goals

 Since its creation, ELGRA has continuously encouraged and promoted low gravity research in both life and physical sciences within Europe with the permanent support of the European Space Agency.
 For several years ELGRA was a study group of the Parliamentary Assembly of the Council of Europe and contributed to a better visibility of Low Gravity research at the highest European spheres.
 However, its main action remains the improvement of the scientific collaboration between scientists from all over Europe in the field of low gravity research.
 In that effort, ELGRA has organized meetings and symposia resulting in 2019 in the 25th ELGRA symposium which gathered more than 150 scientists from all over the world.
 ELGRA also supports young researchers and students via grants and educational programs from ESA.
 The ELGRA community counts not less than 200 active members.
 The success of ELGRA reflects the increasing interest of the European scientific community for low gravity.

 Since the 80s, ELGRA's scientists have been using new research facilities either on the ground, as the 133m drop tower at ZARM (Bremem, Germany) or centrifuges (ESTEC, DLR, MEDES), but also in Parabolic flight (Novespace, Bordeaux, France), or in space with the European Columbus (ISS module) aboard the International Space Station dedicated to low gravity research.
 Nowadays, low gravity space research involves more and more scientists from all over Europe and space experiments require more preparation and especially a strong collaboration between the different partners.
 A collaboration platform dedicated to low gravity research as ELGRA remains crucial to facilitate this collaboration.
 Additionally, ELGRA joins both Physical as well as Life Sciences, what enhances translational research.